What is SBAR in Nursing?

 How to Use SBAR for Communication

-There are many templates available to guide you through the use of SBAR, but committing the easy-to-remember organizational framework to memory will help you standardize its use for communicating about your patients.
+Many templates are available to guide you through using SBAR in nursing.
+However, committing the easy-to-remember organizational framework to memory will help you standardize its use for communicating about your patients.

 The most important things for you to remember when using SBAR are: